Monthly Market View

 Asia (ex Japan)

-Emerging markets equities posted a slightly negative return in April, with US dollar strength a headwind.
-The MSCI Emerging Markets index decreased in value and underperformed the MSCI World.
+Emerging markets equities recorded a negative return in May, with US dollar strength a headwind amid concern over a potential de-synchronisation of global growth.
+Political uncertainty in Italy and the risk of eurozone contagion exacerbated these concerns.
+The timing of a resolution to ongoing US-China trade negotiations also remained unclear.
+The MSCI Emerging Markets Index decreased in value and underperformed the MSCI World.

 Past performance is not a guide to future performance and may not be repeated.